How to create a file with the data to be imported

-Click on the "Import" menu item for the entity whose data you want to import.
+Click on the "Import" button for the type of record you're planning to import.

-EXAMPLE: if you want to import Account records, then click on the Account menu.
-Click on the Import button.
+EXAMPLE: If you want to import Account records, click on the Account menu and then select the "Import" button ⤵

 Preparing your Data

-Check your data for duplicate records before you import.
+You need to make sure your data does not contain duplicate records before you import.

-NOTE: Most data, particularly for Accounts and Contacts, is simple to work with and prepare as it’s mostly names, addresses, emails etc. If your data is a bit more complicated and contain many different types of fields, there are lots of tips at the end of this article to help with preparing data for import.
+Most data, particularly for Accounts and Contacts, is fairly simple to work with as it’s mostly just names, addresses, emails etc. If your data is a bit more complicated and contains many different types of fields, there are lots of tips in this article to help with preparing data for import.

-You don’t have to name the columns in your header row to match the names of the fields in Pipeliner but it’s good practice to do this and it makes mapping fields much easier!
+You don’t have to name the columns in your header row to match the field names in Pipeliner but it’s good practice to do this and it makes mapping much easier!

-You'll generally need one file for Accounts, a separate file for Contacts and further files for open Opportunities and/or Leads.
-Save each file in csv format when it's ready to import.
+You'll need one file for Accounts, a separate file for Contacts and further separate files for Opportunities and/or for Leads.
+Save each file in CSV format when it's ready to import.

 Which fields are mandatory?

-Each entity has a very small number of system fields that are required in order to create records.
-For example, you won’t be able to import Contacts that don’t have both a First name and a Last Name or Opportunities that don’t have a Close Date.
+Each entity has a small number of system fields that are required in order to create records.
+For example, you won’t be able to import Contacts that don’t have a First name and/or a Last Name or Opportunities that don’t have a Close Date.

-Contact: Firstname, Last Name, Sales Unit, Owner (note that you can just map the current, importing, user if your data doesn’t contain Sales Unit or Owner data.
+- Contact: Firstname or Last Name, Sales Unit, Owner (note that you can just map the current importing, user if your data doesn’t contain Sales Unit or Owner data).

-Opportunity: Opportunity Name, Opportunity Value (can be 0), Closing Date, Pipeline Step (must match one of your sales steps for Open Opportunities), Sales Unit, Owner (note that you can just map the current, importing, user if your data doesn’t contain Sales Unit or Owner data.
+- Opportunity: Opportunity Name, Opportunity Value (can be 0), Closing Date (yyyy-mm-dd), Pipeline Step (must match one of the stages of your sales), Sales Unit, Owner (note that you can just map the current, importing, user if your data doesn’t contain Sales Unit or Owner data).

 Which order to import records in